> Other sample legal translations from Turkish to English

 Article 22 - (Repealed: 4/7/2019-7181/Article 4)

-Article 23 - With business that requires the obtaining of a receipt, if the municipality or council of elders refuses to certify the receipt, it must note and account for the reason for such refusal.
+Article 23 - In dealings that require the obtaining of a receipt, if the municipality or council of elders refuses to certify the receipt, it must note and account for the reason for such refusal.
 If it cannot do so, legal proceedings are conducted against it.

 If land registry offices ascertain such reasons to be unlawful from the examination and investigation they conduct, they remit the matter to the land registry commission.
 If the commission also rules the reasons to be unlawful, the transaction is conducted by land registry offices.
 Should it rule to the contrary, land registry offices refer the interested party to the courts apart from instances falling under the scope of Law number 1515.
 Interested parties have the right of objection before provincial land registry commissions against sub-provincial land registry commission rulings.